1:1 Device Program

 If you have concerns about the weight your young child is carrying, you might consider providing a small bag with wheels much like carry-on bags used when flying.
 Also please have your child consider what books they will actually need to carry between school and home.

-Teachers have planned many lessons around the practical and safe use of a laptop.
+Teachers have planned many lessons around the practical and safe use of a device.
 Also they have age appropriate lessons lessons on digital citizenship, which will include topics like cyber-bullying, Internet predators, and much more on how to stay safe while still enjoying the use of all Internet services.

-Students may leave the computer at school, a secure storage spot is provided for all students.
+Students may leave the device at school, a secure storage spot is provided for all students.
 Parents may want to provide their child with a computer cable lock, for times when students are off campus or leaving the computer in an insecure place.

 Will teachers use the computers for every class and every day?